nestordemeure/letMeNERSCthatForYou/README.md

   * introduce hybrid search
   * update the database with the new classes

-* are scores ordered? add assert where it matters
+* are scores ordered (one way or the other, doesn't matter)? add assert where it matters

 ## Developers